 A 1099 worker is an independent contractor.
 This means they are self-employed and not considered an employee by the company they work for.
 Instead of receiving a regular salary or hourly wage, a 1099 worker is paid for each job or project they complete.
-They are responsible for paying their taxes and providing their benefits, such as health insurance.
+They are responsible for paying their taxes and providing employee benefits, such as life insurance.

 Here are examples of workers who’d receive 1099:

 - Gig workers who world temporary jobs, on-demand for rates that employers offer, like WordPress development.